fsmosca/laban/README.md

 ### Sample results

 cdrill as brain defeated stockfish as brain.
 Note stockfish 15 is around 3700 while cdrill is around 1800 from [ccrl blitz rating list](https://ccrl.chessdom.com/ccrl/404/rating_list_all.html).

+Test pgn files can be found in pgnout folder.

 ```
    # PLAYER                            :  RATING  POINTS  PLAYED   (%)